APMMDEVS/AuroraCore/docs/guide/installation.md

 unset PATH

 # Remove from shell profile
-sed -i '/ammf3/d' ~/.bashrc
+sed -i '/AuroraCore/d' ~/.bashrc
 ```

-This installation guide provides comprehensive coverage of different installation methods and configurations, ensuring AMMF3-Core can be successfully deployed in various Android root environments.
+This installation guide provides comprehensive coverage of different installation methods and configurations, ensuring AuroraCore can be successfully deployed in various Android root environments.